Hypothetical Planet in Multiple Star System

 This class of objects is so tremendously varied that it is not possible to have a collection of “basic data” beyond the simple number of known objects.
 Each star with planets represents an entire solar system, possibly as complex and varied—and possibly even more so—than our own.
 This is one of the most exciting areas of modern astronomical research.

 When I was studying Astronomy, the only planets that we knew for sure existed were the ones in our solar system.
 In those days, Pluto was still considered a planet, so the total planet count was 9.
 In the intervening years, that has changed dramatically.
-Although Pluto has been demoted to being merely a member of the trans-Neptunian objects, its loss has been more than made up for by the confirmed discovery of nearly two thousand planets orbiting other stars.
+Although Pluto has been demoted to being merely a member of the trans-Neptunian objects, its loss has been more than made up for by the confirmed discovery of over thirty-eight hundred planets orbiting other stars.

 And what a ride it has been!
 Although we still have not confirmed the existence of any planet that could qualify as Earth's twin, we have discovered types of planets that few had ever thought could exist.
 Giants larger than Jupiter.
 “Superterrans” that are bigger than Earth, but smaller than Neptune.
 Planets orbiting so close to their parent stars that years on them are only days—or even only hours.
 Worlds that are largely water.
 Worlds where it rains molten glass, or even molten rock.
 And the list goes on.